PavanRangani/docs/docs/prd/tasks/task-instance.md

   - Hover effect and action is not applicable for the done task.
   - Shows proper message when no notes are available for the done task.
 Message is `No Notes Available`.
   - To avoid accidental removeal of Notes, UI app stores unsaved changes in local storage.
-    - There is one edgecase: `Sue` exits without saving notes in one task and another user `Mike` adds new notes in the same task.
-Now when `Sue` opens the Notes tab of that task, She will see the notes added by `Mike` in the Notes tab.
-But when `Sue` opens that note in edit mode, she will see the her unsaved note saved in the local storage.
+    - There is one edge case: `Sue` exits without saving notes in one task.
+When `Sue` opens a note for other tasks in add mode, she will see her unsaved note in the local storage.
 Now if `Sue` press CANCEL, then her local notes will be removed.
-If `Sue` press SAVE then her unsaved notes will be save and Mike's notes will be overridden.
+If `Sue` press SAVE then her unsaved notes will be saved.

 ### Chat tab